 This impressive museum houses more than 1,000 of the artist’s drawings, paintings and posters.
 The museum’s collection includes not only his famous posters, but also his early drawings and paintings.
 Interestingly, the Louvre rejected Toulouse-Lautrec’s artwork shortly after his death.
 This is Albi Museum’s gain!!

 After visiting the museum, stroll outside and explore the magnificent gardens around the corner.
 They are breathtaking and provide the most stunning views of the river and bridge below!

 If you purchase your tickets ahead of time online, you can bypass the queue and scan your ticket at the turnstile.
 You will need to store your backpack in a locked locker.

-Albi is a wonderful base when travelling around this part of France.
+Albi is a wonderful base when traveling around this part of France.
 It is both small & beautiful.
 See below accommodation options.

 For some links on this page, I receive a small commission when you purchase.
 You don’t pay more when you buy through my site.

 Château du Bosc, the country retreat of Toulouse-Lautrec’s Aristocratic family